Andrey812/clearsky/README.md

 Every field consists some random generated text.

-There are player's base in the bottom of the map and enemies which moves around of the map and launches missles to the base.
+There are player's base in the bottom of the map and enemies which moves around of the map and launches missiles to the base.

 The main idea of the game is destroying enemies by typing text displayed in the each map's field.